openebs-archive/openebs-docs/docs/prerequisites.md

     </div>
 </div>

-[Provide feedback](https://github.com/openebs/openebs-docs/edit/staging/docs/quickstart.md) if a platform is missing in the above list
+[Provide feedback](https://github.com/openebs/openebs-docs/edit/staging/docs/quickstart.md) if a platform is missing in the above list.

 ## Linux platforms

-The open-iscsi initiator packages depends on your host OS or in kubelet container.
-You can follow the following steps for installation / verification of open-iscsi package.
-It is a mandatory requirement to install the iSCSI services and running on all the host machine.
-OpenEBS uses iSCSI to connect to the block volumes.
+Installation of the iSCSI initiator service and tools depends on your host O/S or the kubelet container.
+You can follow the below steps for installation/verification of the required packages.
+It is a mandatory step to verify the iSCSI services and make sure that it is running on all the worker nodes.
+OpenEBS uses the iSCSI protocol to connect to the block volumes.

-### Ubuntu
+<h3><a class="anchor" aria-hidden="true" id="ubuntu"></a>Ubuntu</h3>

-**Verify iSCSI is configured**
+**Verify iSCSI services are configured**

-If iSCSI is already installed on your host, check that initiator name is configured and iSCSI service is running using the following commands.
+If an iSCSI initiator is already installed on your node, check that the initiator name is configured and iSCSI service is running using the following commands.

 ```
 sudo cat /etc/iscsi/initiatorname.iscsi
 systemctl status iscsid
 ```

-If status is showing as `Inactive`, then you may have to enable and start the iscsid service using the following command.
+If service status is showing as `Inactive`, then you may have to enable and start the iscsid service using the following command.

 ```
 sudo systemctl enable iscsid && sudo systemctl start iscsid